Electricity meter: Electronic

 Electronic meters display the energy used on an LCD or LED display, and some can also transmit readings to remote places.
-In addition to measuring energy used, electronic meters can also record other parameters of the load and supply such as instantaneous and maximum rate of usage demands, voltages, power factor and reactive power used etc. They can also support time-of-day billing, for example, recording the amount of energy used during on-peak and off-peak hours.
+In addition to measuring energy used, some electronic meters can also record other parameters of the load and supply such as instantaneous and maximum rate of usage demands, voltages, power factor and reactive power used etc. They can also support time-of-day billing, for example, recording the amount of energy used during on-peak and off-peak hours.

 The meter has a power supply, a metering engine, a processing and communication engine (i.e. a microcontroller), and other add-on modules such as a real time clock (RTC), a liquid crystal display, infra red communication ports/modules and so on.

 The metering engine is given the voltage and current inputs and has a voltage reference, samplers and quantisers followed by an analog to digital conversion section to yield the digitised equivalents of all the inputs.
 These inputs are then processed using a digital signal processor to calculate the various metering parameters.

 The largest source of long-term errors in the meter is drift in the preamp, followed by the precision of the voltage reference.
 Both of these vary with temperature as well, and vary wildly when meters are outdoors.
 Characterising and compensating for these is a major part of meter design.

 The processing and communication section has the responsibility of calculating the various derived quantities from the digital values generated by the metering engine.
 This also has the responsibility of communication using various protocols and interface with other addon modules connected as slaves to it.

 RTC and other add-on modules are attached as slaves to the processing and communication section for various input/output functions.
 On a modern meter most if not all of this will be implemented inside the microprocessor, such as the RTC, LCD controller, temperature sensor, memory and analog to digital converters.